 Rent and tenancy dates

-The dates of your tenancy can be found in your tenancy agreement, in the Accommodation Portal.
+The dates of your tenancy and total accommodation fee can be found in your tenancy agreement in the Accommodation Portal.

 Request a repair